Britain's Brexit showdown: A week of possible flashpoints

 - A Northern Irish court will hear a legal bid to stop Johnson from suspending parliament.

-- The government is expected to make a statement relating to Northern Ireland, detailing progress toward forming a devolved executive in the province.
+- The government is expected to make a statement relating to Northern Ireland, detailing progress towards forming a devolved executive in the province.

 - This had previously been seen as a key juncture that would allow opponents of the government strategy to take control of business in the house.
 Its importance appears to have been diminished because plans are moving much more quickly.